rjgriffin42/simple_templates/ieeetran/README.md

 4. `my packages` - if defined, inserts the given file contents in the document preamble, allowing for customizing the set of packages in use.
 5. `my columns` - defines the number of columns for the document to use, defaulting to `onecolumn` if undefined.
 6. `my doc class` - defines the document style to use, either `conference` (default) or `journal`.
+7. `my keywords` - keywords for this document

 ## LaTeX Variables